 The Cream Legbar chicken is an autosexing breed that lays a beautiful blue egg.
 They are a great choice if you are looking for a decent layer.
 These friendly chickens are perfect for those with little chicken-keeping experience and have quite a bit of interesting history behind them.

 While this chicken isn’t really good for meat, it can live in diverse flocks, so keeping other breeds with them is easy.
-The Cream Legbar will lay around 180 eggs per year, and they are all a blue color, setting them apart from your standard white and brown eggs.
+The Cream Legbar will lay around 180 eggs per year, and they are all a blue egg laying chicken setting them apart from your standard white and brown eggs.

 Depending on the chicken, you can expect your Cream Legbar to live between five to ten years with proper care.
-The breed is also auto-sexing, so you can easily tell their sex before the chicks grow older, similar to the sex-linked, Sapphire Gem Chicken breed.
+The breed is also auto-sexing.
+This means you don't need to know much about how to sex a chicken as you can tell just by their color.
+This is similar to the sex-linked, Sapphire Gem Chicken breed.

 Sadly, this breed is rare in the United States, so you may have a bit of trouble finding a breeder at first.

 If their blue eggs and quirky hairstyle appeal to you still appeal to you though, then keep reading below to learn more about the Cream Legbar Chicken.

 Cream Legbar Chickens

 |Size||7.5 Pounds (Rooster)|